Here are my top 15 soda crystals uses around the home, to help you solve any cleaning problem the eco-friendly way.

-15 Soda Crystals Uses Around The House
+15 Clever Soda Crystals Uses Around the Home

 1. Washing Machine Cleaner

 About once a month it’s worthwhile giving your washing machine a clean.
 Simply place a cup of soda crystals in the drum and run an empty 90°C wash (or the hottest your machine will go).
-It really help clears soap gunk and any hard water deposits from your machine, prolonging the life of your machine.

 2. Dishwasher Cleaner